The First Two Years

 Students are required to assist with the teaching of one course by the end of their second year of study.

-The program Chair & Co-Chair meets with each student at least two times during each of their first and second years to monitor progress.
+The program co-chairs meet with each student at least two times during each of their first and second years to monitor progress.

 After completing the preliminary qualifying examination (PQE), students assemble a dissertation advisory committee (DAC) that will periodically review and advise on students’ dissertation progress.

 Individual Development Plan

 Students in the program are required to complete a yearly self-assessment process via the Individual Development Plan through which they consider their current level of achievement as well as understanding and use of available resources, versus their future long- and short-term goals.
-Future actions to be taken to better reach those goals are determined and considered in conversation with an IDP mentor, the Program Chair & Co-Chair, Program Administrator, and Dissertation Research Advisor, as appropriate.
+Future actions to be taken to better reach those goals are determined and considered in conversation with an IDP mentor, the program co-chairs, program administrator, and dissertation research advisor, as appropriate.